dixslyf/acush/docs.typ

 #test-case-image("exit-two-or-more-arguments.png")

+The shell correctly displays an error message.

 #test-case[`exit` in a background job]

 Executing `exit` in a background job should not cause the shell to exit.

 #test-case-image("exit-bg.png")

+Indeed, the shell does not exit.

 == History Navigation